Jeremy Abbott: 2005–08

 Abbott was given his first senior international assignment in the 2005–06 Olympic season, placing eighteenth at the 2005 Nebelhorn Trophy.
 Abbott then placed fifth at the Midwestern Sectionals and missed a chance to go to the 2006 U.S. Championships and compete for an Olympic berth.
 Abbott later blamed his performance on his poor training habits, and said that he had become lazy after winning the junior national title; failing to make it out of sectionals gave him the motivation he needed.

 In the 2006–07 season, Abbott was given another international assignment, this time to the 2006 Finlandia Trophy, which he won.
-He won sectionals and advanced to the 2007 U.S. Championships, where he won the pewter medal, the highest placement for a first-timer in the senior men's event in twenty years.
+He won sectionals and advanced to the 2007 U.S. Championships, where he won the pewter medal.
 Abbott was named the first alternate to the World and Four Continents teams.
 When Johnny Weir withdrew from the 2007 Four Continents Championships, Abbott was given the opportunity to compete at the event, which was held at his home rink, World Arena, Colorado Springs.
 He beat out his training mate Ryan Bradley to win the bronze medal.

 In the 2007–08 season, Abbott debuted on the Grand Prix circuit, placing eighth at the 2007 Skate Canada and fourth at the 2007 NHK Trophy.
 At the 2008 U.S. Championships, he again won the pewter medal.
 He placed fifth at the 2008 Four Continents Championships.
 He was sent to the 2008 World Championships after Evan Lysacek withdrew with injury, where he placed eleventh.